 I would argue, however, that one of the best examples of the implementation of some of the elements of an ecological approach to health actually anticipated Dr. Ehrlich’s speech by several decades.
 As a U.S. Army dependent, I traveled to Japan in 1946 with my family to spend three years as my father participated in the effort led by General Douglass MacArthur to implement the Marshall Plan in Japan after World War II.
 Although most Americans have understood the Marshall Plan as a program of financial assistance, it is less well known that its approach was systems based, comprehensive and consisted of three distinct components: Democratization, Decentralization and Demilitarization.
 In order to implement the “three Ds”, MacArthur took sweeping actions that affected every aspect of Japanese society.
 For example, his approach to Decentralization reflected an understanding that the concentration of wealth and power in the giant family run industrial monopolies, the Zaibatsu, had played a crucial role in the genesis of Japanese fascism.
 These monopolies controlled the Japanese economy and had, among other things, eliminated labor unions.
 MacArthur dissolved these monopolies and addressed their extreme concentration of wealth by imposing a minimum wage, a maximum wage and by redistributing the Zaibatsu’s wealth.
 He also brought about universal access to health care.
 The eventual result of these measures was the transformation of Japan from a nation with one of the largest gaps between rich and poor and the worst health indices (longevity, infant mortality, etc.) in the world, into the Japan of today.
 Japan is now the nation with the best health indices, and the smallest gap between rich and poor in the industrialized world.

 Given the present challenges we face as Americans, let us consider what has happened in the United States during this same period.
 While our nation was 5th in the world in 1950 in terms of health indices, and had a relatively small gap between rich and poor and a growing middle class, these trends have since been reversed.
-Today our comparative health indices are no better than 21st, below all other developed nations, Costa Rica and Cuba.
+Today our comparative health indices are no better than 21st (as of 2017 now 28th), below all other developed nations, Costa Rica and Cuba.
 The gap between rich and poor in our country is now the largest in any industrialized nation.
 During the same period our expenditures on health care have exploded.
 The United States now spends over half of all the money spent on health care in the world, the highest per capita of any nation, while representing only 4% of the world’s population.
 By contrast, Japan spends the lowest amount per capita on health care among the industrialized nations of the world, while achieving the best health indices.

 Another very different society that employs important aspects of an ecologically sound approach to health is the nation of Bhutan, located in the Himalayan Mountains near Nepal.
 Although Bhutan admits very few visitors in an effort to preserve its cultural traditions, over the past two winters Mary and Phil of DeRiemer Adventure Kayaking were granted permission to lead groups of kayakers to explore the rivers of Bhutan.
 I encourage you to visit their website for details of their travels.